• Sign In

 Charging provisions of CGT and territorial framing

-The CGT charging rule is in s 6: CGT is “charged, levied and collected throughout Zimbabwe” in respect of capital gains received/accrued during a year of assessment (subject to stated temporal limitations).
+The CGT charging rule is in section 6: CGT is “charged, levied and collected throughout Zimbabwe” in respect of capital gains received/accrued during a year of assessment (subject to stated temporal limitations).

 Finance Act linkage for rates and the “two-stage” design